 Typically, counselors work within a rigid program structure as determined by their employer.
 These programs are often implemented by facility managers and chiefs of staff.
 For example, the twelve step program may be used to treat alcohol addiction at a particular hospital or treatment facility where a counselor is employed.

 Counselors also work to increase awareness of drug problems.
 This often involves writing articles for local newspapers, magazines or blogs, as well as speaking to community groups.
 Conducting drug education workshops and community outreach programs help to provide information to those who may be reluctant about seeking treatment.

 To do this job well, you have to love working with and helping people.
 You have to be willing to effectively communicate with people and work tirelessly on their behalf.
-As a result of your hard work, many patients will be able to reclaim their lives and finally overcome their addictions.
+As a result of your hard work, many addicts will be able to reclaim their lives and finally overcome their addictions.
 While it can be a tough job, it can be a rewarding one as well.

 Many states require that a counselor either be licensed or certified.
-Certification typically involves completing an educational program followed by hundreds to thousands of hours of supervised work.
+Federal and state agencies often require certification, while private treatment facilities may not.
+Certification typically involves completing an educational program followed by hundreds of hours of supervised work.
 As such, certification can take years to complete.
-Federal and state agencies often require certification, while private treatment facilities may not.
 Licensure is awarded by states to counselors who've completed advanced degrees.

 Counselors work in a variety of settings.
 Institutionalized settings are very common.
 These include prisons, hospitals, half way houses, and drug treatment centres.
 While private sector work is readily available, many counselors work for the government through health departments and welfare agencies.
-Settings can either be inpatient or outpatient.